 The Kinetic Arts Center’s Artist-In-Residence program (AIR) offers performance artists a supportive environment to further the creative development of specific performance projects.
 Located in the vibrant city of Oakland, CA, artists will have access to dedicated daytime rehearsal time and space, supportive production expertise, and interaction with industry colleagues to give life to their projects.

-Kinetic Arts Center is now accepting applications for our 2019 AIR season.
-The 2019 season runs from November/December 2018 through April 2019 with one to two performance opportunities available.
-Performance dates to be determined – check in again soon!
+Kinetic Arts Center is now accepting applications for our 2020 AIR season.
+The 2020 season runs from November/December 2019 through April 2020 with one to two performance opportunities available:

 Generally, rehearsals (including tech week) run for four weeks with an additional three-weekend performance schedule, but artists are encouraged to specify how much time they need for their project.
 All performances and rehearsals are in the Studio Stage, an intimate 45-50 seat ‘black box’ theatre with 1 – 2 points, 16’ – 18’point heights, ~ 18’w x 18’d performance space on a laminate, sprung dance floor.

 Who Should Apply?

 Artists from diverse multidisciplinary fields are encouraged to apply and must present a project that culminates in a multi-day, multi-week production run.
 While Kinetic Arts Center may prefer artists with a concentration in circus, movement, physical theatre, clown, etc., we do encourage visual artists, composers, writers, dancers, and playwrights, among others to apply.

 All artists should be established in their field and represented by a working and descriptive website, portfolio and/or performance equivalent resume.
 Preference will be given to projects which have ‘some legs under them’ and want to use this AIR to grow into the next stage of artistic development.